AequilibraE/aequilibrae/docs/source/softwaredevelopment.rst

 To run the tests locally, you will need to figure out what to do...

 These same tests are run by Travis with each push to the repository.
-These tests need to pass in order to merge the revisions into master.
+These tests need to pass in order to somebody manually review the code before merging it into master (or returning for corrections).

 In some cases, test targets need to be updated to match the new results produced by the code since these are now the correct results.
 In order to update the test targets, first determine which tests are